wullm/SOAP/README.md

-# Halo properties in SWIFT simulations
+# SOAP: Spherical Overdensity and Aperture Processor

 This repository contains two programs which can be used to compute extra properties of VELOCIraptor halos in SWIFT snapshots.